 Mueang Nonthaburi District

 Thailand is one of the first countries in ASEAN to have passed a competition.
 The Trade Competition Act B.E.
-2542 enacted in 1999 and covers both anti-competitive practices (agreements, abuse of dominant position and mergers) and some forms of restrictive/unfair trade commercial practices.
+2560 covers both anti-competitive practices (agreements, abuse of dominant position and mergers) and some forms of restrictive/unfair trade commercial practices.
 It is of general application and does not make any distinction between corporations and individuals.
 The Act is supplemented by the following implementing rules: